DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 _**Kage Order:** 6th level_<br>
 Once per turn, when you hit a creature with a melee weapon attack when you have advantage, or it fails a saving throw against an effect that you control, you can choose to roll a Martial Arts die and deal additional psychic damage equal to the amount rolled.

-You can use this feature a<br> number of times equal to your<br> proficiency bonus, as shown in the monk table.
-You regain any<br> expended uses when you finish a short or<br> long rest.
+You can use this feature a number of times equal to your proficiency bonus, as shown in the monk table.
+You regain any expended uses when you finish a short or long rest.

 ### One With Darkness
 _**Kage Order:** 11th level_<br>
-You have learned to become one with the<br> shadows.
-When you are in an area of dim light or darkness, you can use your action<br> to become invisible.
-You remain<br> invisible until you make an<br> attack, cast a power,<br> otherwise take a hostile<br> action, or are in an area<br> of bright light.
+You have learned to become one with the shadows.
+When you are in an area of dim light or darkness, you can use your action to become invisible.
+You remain invisible until you make an attack, cast a power, otherwise take a hostile action, or are in an area of bright light.